Loose Powder vs. Pressed: Which is best for me?

 So, here's our final, extremely noncommittal statement on the battle of loose vs. pressed: Go out and buy both!
 Unless you wear absolutely no face makeup, there will certainly come a time when you're in need of powder.
 If you get some of both, you're sure to be covered (pun intended) in any situation the cosmetics gods throw at you.

-Check out the links below for more information about makeup.
+Check out the links on the next page for more information about makeup.

 Related Articles